monsterma314/Scopy-Software-CentOS7/README.md

 Step 6: Create proper script to run Scopy (do not run yet)

-	 Copy scopy.sh to the same directory as scopy-v1.2.0-Linux-flatpak
+ Copy scopy.sh to the same directory as scopy-v1.2.0-Linux-flatpak (note: the version may be different)
-	 $ ./scopy.sh
+	 $ ./scopy.sh # runs Scopy and unsets SESSION_MANAGER

-	 The reason why unset SESSION_MANAGER is to handle the error:
-	 "Qt: Session management error: None of the authentication protocols specified are supported"

 Step 7: Fire up Scopy

  Plug in the ADALM2000 first!
-Wait for the ADALM2000 to appear mounted.
+Wait for the ADALM2000 to appear mounted (~30 sec).
 Once it does:

 	 $ ./scopy.sh